sbabic/swupdate/doc/source/sw-description.rst

 where each field is a plain number (no alphanumeric) in the range 0..65535.
 User can add further fields using the dot separator, but they are not considered for version comparison.
-SWUpdate will check if a version number is set according to this rule, and fallback to semantic version if fails.
-The version is converted in a 64 bit number (each field is 16 bit) and compare with the running version of the same artifact.
+SWUpdate will check if a version number is set according to this rule and fall back to semantic version upon failure.
+The version is converted to a 64 bit number (each field is 16 bit) and compared against the running version of the same artifact.

 Please consider that, because additional fields are descriptive only, for the comparison they are not considered.
 This example contains version numbers